kaus-rk/myProject/README.md

 1. Download the zip for this project
 2. Open it in VS code
 3. Navigate to <code>demoFolder</code>
-4. Make sure Node.js 12 or 14 and above is present
+4. Make sure your system has Node.js 12 or 14 and above
 5. Install cypress using <code> npm install cypress --save-dev </code>
 6. Open cypress using <code> node_modules/.bin/cypress open </code>
 7. Click on <code>takeaway.spec.js</code> in the test runner